sksingh329/SeleniumPractice/README.md

 # SeleniumPractice

-This is a repo for developing an automation framework for testing web applications.
+This is a repo for practicing web automation and developing an automation framework for testing web applications.

 **Tech Stack **
 • Java